Washington Heights-Inwood War Memorial

-The Washington Heights-Inwood War Memorial, also known as the Inwood Monument, is a World War I (WWI) memorial monument sculpted by Gertrude Vanderbilt Whitney, with a base by Albert Randolph Ross.
-It is located at the intersection of Broadway and Saint Nicholas Avenue between 167th and 168th Streets in Mitchel Square Park, New York City, New York.
+The Washington Heights-Inwood War Memorial, also known as the Inwood Monument, is a World War I (WWI) monument sculpted by Gertrude Vanderbilt Whitney, with a base by Albert Randolph Ross.
+It is located at the intersection of Broadway and St. Nicholas Avenue between 167th and 168th Streets in Mitchel Square Park, Manhattan, New York City.

 Context

 The Inwood Monument was dedicated on Memorial Day, May 30, 1922.
 It honors men "from the adjacent communities in northern Manhattan of Washington Heights and Inwood" who fought and died during WWI.
 The monument commemorates servicemen from three distinct branches of the military: the Navy, the Army, and the Marine Corps.

 Gertrude Vanderbilt Whitney

 The monument’s sculptor, Gertrude Vanderbilt Whitney, traveled to France during WWI to start a hospital in Juilly and dedicate her time to aiding the injured.
 Unlike other war memorials, her figures depict the realities of war, illustrating the experiences of average servicemen at war.
 Whitney portrayed these men realistically, deriving inspiration from her original sketches while in France, as seen in her memorial sculptures, including the Inwood Monument and Victory Arch.
 Whitney spent her life as both an arts patron and an artist, although for the majority of her time she only received recognition for her patronage.
 The lack of commendation for her artistic achievements resulted largely from gender stereotypes and the impact of her immense wealth on others’ views of her persona.
 The interplay of Whitney’s two roles spurred her entrance into sculpting public monuments, such as the Inwood Monument, which depict themes from WWI and Whitney’s own wartime experiences.
 The monuments gave her a socially-accepted venue for self-expression.